dictcp/uplex-varnish-k8s-ingress/README.md

 limitations, expected to be removed over time, including:

 * No support for TLS connections
-* The controller only attends to definitions (Ingresses, Services and Endpoints) in the namespace of the Pod in which it is deployed.
-* Only one Ingress definition is valid at a time.
+* Only one Ingress definition in a namespace is valid at a time.
 If more than one definition is added to the namespace, then the most recent definition becomes valid.
 * A variety of elements in the implementation are hard-wired, as detailed in the documentation.
 These are expected to become configurable in further development.